 Student organizations involved in recruitment activities outside the university must incorporate academic signatures and University branding elements into all recruitment materials.
 Follow the advisory guidelines for academic signatures and branding elements available from the Marketing and Creative Services Graphic Identity website at:

 Any item, artwork, or project which is produced as part of a course and which uses University trademarks for noncommercial purposes does not require a license and is royalty exempt.

-However, in order to monitor use to assure protection of the trademarks, the Trademarks and Licensing Office requests that the student or team leader notify the Office of the use of a trademark prior to the start of the project.
-Trademarks and Licensing requests that the faculty member conducting the class direct the student to send the notification by e-mail to:
+However, in order to monitor use to assure protection of the trademarks, the Trademark Licensing Program requests that the student or team leader notify the Office of the use of a trademark prior to the start of the project.
+Trademark Licensing requests that the faculty member conducting the class direct the student to send the notification by e-mail to:

 Campus departments may purchase products for internal use or as giveaway promotional products bearing University trademarks and the name of the department.
 Departments are required to use licensed suppliers.
 To view the current list of licensed suppliers, go to: